 Before science took its modern form, healers knew from experience how eleuthero supported health and healing.
 Today we know it contains powerful phytochemicals like sterols, coumarins, flavonoids, and polysaccharides.
 Each of these compounds have unique healing potential, and when combined, they increase oxygen availability at the cellular level, encouraging blood flow, immune response, and antioxidant effects that protect your DNA.

 Eleuthero: A Great Energy Booster

-If you’re looking for an energy pick-me-up, eleuthero may be something to consider.
-In one clinical trial, the endurance of study participants improved by 23%.
-And a study from Sweden reported it improved both mental and physical stamina in cases of mild fatigue and feelings of weakness.
-Other research indicates it reduces the effects of stress.
+If you're looking for an energy pick-me-up, eleuthero may be something to consider.
+It's been shown to increase endurance by 23 percent.
+It also can improve both mental and physical stamina in cases of mild fatigue and feelings of weakness.
+Eleuthero can even reduce the effects of stress.

 The Many Benefits of Eleuthero

 There are a lot of eleuthero supplements on the market.
 When looking for the best one for you, make sure to check for purity.
 Also, make sure you buy from a trusted source as some products may include additives.
 I personally recommend Ginseng Fuzion™ as it combines the power of Eleuthero with American ginseng, Tinechi ginseng, and wild-crafted Jiaogulan for the maximum effect.